Costantino History, Family Crest & Coats of Arms

 Enormous variation in spelling and form characterizes those Italian names that originated in the medieval era.
 This is caused by two main factors: regional tradition, and inaccuracies in the recording process.
 Before the last few hundred years, scribes spelled names according to their sounds.
 Spelling variations were the unsurprising result.
 The variations of Costantino include Costante, Costanti, Incostante, Costantini, Costantino, Costantin and many more.

 Early Notables of the Costantino family (pre 1700)

-Prominent among members of the family was Michelangelo Costantino, born in the 16th century in Bitonto, a famous architect and engineer; Fabio Costantini of Ancona, a tenor singer in the Vatican choir, who became the conductor in the cathedral in Orvieto around 1600; Alessandro Costantini (ca. 1581/83-1657), an...
+Prominent among members of the family was Michelangelo Costantino, born in the 16th century in Bitonto, a famous architect and engineer; Fabio Costantini of Ancona, born in Rome about 1570, a tenor singer in the Vatican choir, who became the conductor in the cathedral in Orvieto around 1600; Alessandro Costantini (ca...

 Immigrants bearing the name Costantino or a variant listed above include:

 Costantino Settlers in United States in the 19th Century